scarioscia/scarioscia.github.io/_posts/2024-02-04-column-indexing.md

 5 Tulip                7
 ```

-In a case where you have multiple columns of descriptive data, it can help to define a function that takes the column of interest as an argument:
+If there are multiple columns of descriptive data, it can help to define a function that takes the column of interest as an argument:
 ```
 # Define function where our arguments are the input data
 # And the column of interest